 |Family||The Schlumbergera family includes the Christmas cactus, which is native to Brazil’s rainforests.||The Cactaceae family includes the Thanksgiving cactus, native to Brazil’s rainforests.||The Easter cactus belongs to the Rhipsalidopsis family and is native to Brazil’s natural woodlands.|

 |Blooming season||This plant begins to blossom in December.||In November, this plant begins to blossom.||In April and May, this plant begins to blossom.|

 |Temperature||The Christmas cactus requires chilly temperatures to thrive.||The Thanksgiving cactus requires humid temperatures for development.||Easter cactus requires hotter temperatures than other cacti.

 The cactus for Christmas, Thanksgiving, and Easter are all relatively identical.
 The Christmas and Thanksgiving cactus, which belong to the same plant family, is very popular.
-But, fortunately, there are ways to distinguish between them.
+But fortunately, there are ways to distinguish between them.
 Looking at the structure of their leaves is the quickest and most reliable approach to tell them apart.
-If you follow our identification recommendations, you’ll be the authority on all seasonal cactus expertise.
-You could even be able to impart some knowledge to the shop employees and online plant dealers.
+Following our identification recommendations, you’ll be responsible for all seasonal cactus expertise.
+You could even impart some knowledge to shop employees and online plant dealers.